ArneDT/EpluControl/README.md

 In Home Assistant you can create a generic thermostat which requires a sensor measuring the temperature and a switch to control the device to turn it on or off.
 The latter we will not use and therefore just create a dummy switch as a helper.
 The sensor is used to show the current temperature and can be the indoor_temperature from the Ecoforest integration or in my case my own sensor.

 So just create a helper defining an input_boolean, give it a name (dummy_thermostat_switch) and use that one in the thermostat yaml as listed below.
-You can create your unique_id which enables heat some thinkgs can be changed fom Home Assistant.
+You can create your unique_id which enables that some things can be changed from Home Assistant UI.

 ```
 climate: